eodus/Rmaxmind-1/README.md

 - perform ASN, CC & City queries
 - optionally cache results (provided you are using redis) IP geolocation

 I'll _eventually_ convert this to a package once the book : http://amzn.to/sudabook : that @jayjacobs & I are writing comes out :-)

 Please direct all inquiries via github or to @hrbrmstr

-Simplest way to use this is to clone the repository, read the examples (everyting after "TEST") then blow away the comments and start using the code.
+Simplest way to use this is to clone the repository, read the examples (everyting after "TEST") then blow away the everything past said "TEST" comment and start using the code.

 It requires: